Analytical Treatment of Noise-Suppressed Klein Tunneling in Graphene with Possible Implications for Quantum-Dot Qubits: Results

 \section{Results}

 After setting the theoretical framework, we are now ready to find analytical expressions for quantum tunneling through noisy potential barriers.
-We stress that the following analytical treatment of the tunneling problem is only made possible due to the shift away from a description in terms of a stochastic Schr\"odinger equation - using a time-independent deterministic density matrix approach instead.
+We emphasize that the following analytical treatment of the tunneling problem is only made possible due to a reformulation in terms of a stochastic Schr\"odinger equation - using a time-independent deterministic density matrix approach instead.
 This description shift enables the derivation of closed-form expressions for transmission and reflection probabilities that capture the fundamental physics of noise-induced effects in quantum transport.
-Here, we will study two cases: non-relativistic Schr\"odinger particles in 1D and massless Dirac fermions in graphene.
+Here, we will study two cases: non-relativistic particles in 1D and massless Dirac fermions in graphene.
 We start with the 1D Schr\"odinger Hamiltonian, both to gain simple insight and as a verification step.
 We then move to graphene to observe noise-suppressed Klein tunneling.